Kurtsace/Vision/README.md

    	@TODO
-   	Transition and implement everything into object orientation Main.cpp will only be used for creating objects and running them Create separate functions in a class that will:
+	Improve distanceToObject, one or two major bugs affecting its calculated distance Transition and implement everything into object orientation Main.cpp will only be used for creating objects and running them Create separate functions in a class that will: